 2. Complete all treatments as recommended by the doctor.

 3. Keep a record of all medications, treatments, and expenses.

 The victim must call their insurer and that of the other party.
 Keep records of needs and expenses, such as cab fare or rental vehicles.
-Don’t speak to the other person’s insurer without consulting the The Law Offices of Diane M. Sternlieb, LLC, as one’s statements can be used to their disadvantage.
+Don’t speak to the other person’s insurer without consulting the Business Name, as one’s statements can be used to their disadvantage.